heygrady/react-redux-notes/redux-wordpress.md

   }
   ```

-2. `render()` is should return a template.
+2. `render()` should return a template.
 Here we're checking if the posts are loading or not.
 If they're loading we show a loading message.
 If they've already loaded we render a list of posts.
-You can use the spread operator to map props from an individual post to a Post component.
+You can use the spread operator to map props from an individual post to a `<Post>` component.
+Something like `<Post {...post}>` makes props available in the component like `this.props.id`.

   We're using the `makePostSelectors(post)` function to create an object that provides selectors that make it convenient to read values from an individual post.
-We simply spread those onto the component as well.
-We'll see how this is used in the `Post` component below.
+We simply spread that object onto the component like we do with the post.
+Importantly, `{...makePostSelectors(post)}` makes the `get()` selector available as `this.props.get()` in the component.
+We'll see how this is used in the `<Post>` component below.

   ```js
-  // this function fires every time a component is rendered

-  render () {
+  // this function fires every time a component is rendered render () {
     // grab what we need form the component's props const { posts, isLoading, makePostSelectors } = this.props